Lower Merion Little League

 • Who can play?
 Players of all skill levels are welcome!!
 We are a very inclusive and fun-focused league!

 • How long is the season?
-The Fall season starts early September and ends mid-October.
-The Spring season starts in late March and ends in early June.
+The Fall season starts in early September and ends in Mid-October.
+The Sprin season begins in late March and ends in early June.

 • When will I learn what team my player will be on?
 Parents will be contacted (via email) by the player’s head coach by the the middle/third week in March in the Spring and late August in the Fall.
 They will provide field schedule information, team name and other players on it, and any additional logistical information.
 Please be sure we have your preferred email address when you register online.